 Integrated pest management (IPM) is a widely accepted practice for controlling the insect pests that eat your garden vegetables.
 The integrated part of IPM is a combination of historically proven methodologies along with more current deterrents such as botanical and chemical applications.
 The key is first to learn the life cycles and habits of the insect pests.
 Good gardeners know their bugs.
 Second, choose the best, most effective application for ridding the garden of the problem.
 This approach, along with a few basic good garden practices, will help increase your yield and enjoyment of the food you grow.

 There is no way to keep all of nature out of your garden.
-The best a gardener can do is to work within the balance of nature and balance is a lot easier to maintain than it is to regain.
-That’s the beauty of IPM, a combination of knowing when and why a problem is likely to occur, taking steps to avoid the problem in the first place, keeping an eye out for changes and using low hazard, economical control methods when necessary.
+The best a gardener can do is to work within the balance of nature, and balance is a lot easier to maintain than it is to regain.
+IPM is a combination of knowing when and why a problem is likely to occur, taking steps to avoid the problem in the first place, keeping an eye out for changes, and using low-hazard, economical control methods when necessary.

-Integrated pest management, or IPM is a technical sounding term for using common sense and foresight in your garden to avoid most problems and to catch and control those that do occur as early as possible.
-The EPA defines IPM as “...the coordinated use of pest and environmental information with available pest control methods to prevent unacceptable levels of pest damage by the most economical means and with the least possible hazard to people, property, and the environment.”
+Integrated pest management is a technical-sounding term for using common sense and foresight in your garden to avoid most problems and to catch and control those that do occur as early as possible.
+The EPA defines IPM as “an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.”

-IPM was initially developed for commercial farmers, in response to the high cost of using synthetic pesticides.
-Home gardeners have adapted the principles of IPM and it can be effectively employed against vegetable garden pests, without the use of any synthetic pesticides.
+IPM was initially developed for commercial farmers, in response to the high financial and environmental costs of using synthetic pesticides.
+Home gardeners have adapted the principles of IPM, and it can be effectively employed against vegetable garden pests without the heavy use of synthetic pesticides.

 IPM isn’t a single control, it’s a process or system that blends with the flow of the seasons in a vegetable garden.
 Garden pests and problems come and go.
 What gardeners need to keep in mind about IPM is: